Who doesn’t love a little chocolate?

 What makes chocolate so special?
 Here are a few highlights.

 Fabulous flavonoids–Flavonoids are what give plants their coloring.
 The more color a plant has the more antioxidant or free radical fighting power it has.
 Cocoa beans are stars in the flavonoid world.
 3 oz of dark semi sweet chocolate contains 170 milligrams of flavonoids.
 An apple boasts 106 milligrams and cup of hot chocolate only holds about 30 milligrams.
-Dark chocolate contains nearly 4 times the amount of antioxidants found in black tea, cites a study done by the National Institute of Public Health and Environment of the Netherlands.
+Dark chocolate contains nearly 4 times the amount of antioxidants found in black tea, claims one study done by the National Institute of Public Health and Environment of the Netherlands.
 It also soars above red wine for phenols.

 Chocolate contains ‘happy fat’ and protects against cholesterol–Cocoa butter, the satiating, delish part of chocolate is a saturated fat.
 It is interesting to note that the saturated fat in chocolate does not raise blood cholesterol levels, unlike the fats from dairy and meat products.
 Flavonoids play an important role in protecting against cholesterol build up too, so chocolate can play an important role here–but not in the form of your average confection.
 Many studies are done where participants are taking pure, unsweetened cocoa powder and/or small amounts of dark chocolate.
 If you are addicted to super sweet chocolate, start weaning out the sweet and embracing the bitter.
 Read more on flavonoids.

 Bitter flavor–The bitter flavor enters the Fire organs–the Heart, Pericardium, Triple Warmer, Small Intestines.
-In Chinese medicine terms, these organs relate to relationships.
+In Asian (Chinese) medicine terms, these organs relate to relationships.
 The Fire organs help us interact with others, helping us maintain healthy and rewarding relationships when in balance.
 When out of balance, we lack appropriate boundaries–we may be too open or too closed off.

 Aphrodisiac nature–Chocolate has a long history as an aphrodisiac.
 Researchers believe this is due in part to phenylethylamine (PEA).
 PEA is a neurotransmitter that releases endorphins, once released these neurotransmitters give us a feeling of euphoria.
 Likely, this is where some of chocolate’s addictive nature may come from.
 We feel more relaxed, yet stimulated, calm and happy.
 However, chocolates heavy in sugar may also create an addiction to the blood sugar bump and can lead to accumulation of damp and phlegm in the body.